Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: An intuitive overview of GSA

-The GPO algorithm then returns an estimate of the posterior and its uncertainty.
-There are two major advantages of GPs for estimating the posterior density.
-First, the uncertainty quantification can be used to develop so-called acquisition rules that explores areas with large uncertainty and exploits the information about the possible locations of the mode of the posterior.
+The \textsc{gpo} algorithm then returns an estimate of the posterior and its uncertainty.
+There are two major advantages of \textsc{gp}s for estimating the posterior density compared with e.g., using splines.
+Firstly, the uncertainty quantification can be used to develop so-called acquisition rules that explore areas with large uncertainty and exploits the information about the possible location of the mode of the posterior.
 This typically results in a rapid convergence of the algorithm, which limits the number of posterior samples required and hence also decreases the computational cost.
-This cannot be done using a spline model for the posterior.
-Secondly, the GP can handle noisy function evaluations in a natural manner.
+Secondly, the \textsc{gp} can handle noisy function evaluations in a natural manner.